Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

    ================================ ==========================================================================
      **Parameter**                  **Comments**
    ================================ ==========================================================================
-   **ansible_connection**           This option defines thetype for connection to the remote devices.
+   **ansible_connection**           This option defines the type of the connection to the remote devices.

-                                    In this project, connection via SSH with implementation of CLI is used:
+                                    In this project, the connection via SSH with the implementation of CLI is used:

                                     * **ansible.netcommon.network_cli**

    **ansible_network_os**           This option defines the operation system of the remote device.

                                     This option is needed if “network_cli” is used for 'ansible_connection'.

                                     In this project, Cat9k with IOS-XE is used, so this option is set to: